 - Keep your charts simple.
 They’re for students’ use first and foremost.
 “Cuteness” falls behind that.

 - Once students have mastered a concept, take the anchor chart down, but don’t throw it away.
-Use it as a center activity or keep all of them in a space in the classroom to be used by students for special projects or activities.
+Use it as a center activity or keep all of them in a designated area to be used by students for special projects or activities.

 - Anchor charts are usually chart-paper sized, but they don’t have to be.
-Depending on the information, a half-sheet of chart paper can work just fine.
-Just make sure that the writing is legible, clear, and easily seen wherever it is placed in the classroom.
+Depending on the topic, a half-sheet may work just fine.

-- If you teach elementary school, organize your charts on the wall by subject areas.
+- If you teach elementary school, organize charts on the wall by subject area.
 If you teach middle or secondary, categorize them by units or concepts.
-This way, students can easily locate what they need.
-This tip is just one of many clever classroom organization ideas!

 - Use anchor charts during mini-lessons, guided practice, or informal assessments.
 They’re versatile.

 Creating an Anchor Chart They’ll Use Is Key